Visit the Campbell Scientific Forum to submit your question to users around the world.

 Note that the purchased version of LoggerNet is separate from the trial version and requires a full installation.
-There is no way to "unlock" the trial version, and it must be uninstalled prior to installing the licensed version of LoggerNet.
+There is no way to unlock the trial version, and it must be uninstalled before installing the licensed version of LoggerNet.
 However, any files created using the trial version are stored and will be available for use when the purchased version is installed.

 Does a purchase of LoggerNet come with remote licenses, or are those only available for an additional charge?

 LoggerNet Remote (LOGGERNETREM) is a separate product available for purchase.

 Does upgrading a LoggerNet installation to a LoggerNet Admin installation remove scheduled data collection rules, the stations, or any other settings?